 Financial and Bank Statement: A certified financial statement indicating the applicant's ability to pay for expenses incurred as a student and an original/official bank statement no more than six months old at the time of registration must be submitted to the Graduate School in order to obtain the I-20 Visa.
 In certain cases, advance payment of tuition and fees may be required.
 Health Insurance and Medical Form: Because all medical and dental treatment in the USA is private and very expensive, it is very important that everyone has insurance.
 Winthrop University requires all international students, and their dependents, to maintain health insurance.
 All major universities have a similar requirement.
 The Winthrop University Student Health Insurance Plan ("Health Plan") insures the student against major expenses accompanying an accident, illness or hospitalization.
-Information regarding purchasing 12 insurance is available from Health Services and the International Center during the International Student Orientation.
+Information regarding purchasing insurance is available from Health Services and the International Center during the International Student Orientation.
 All international students are required to submit a medical form, with complete immunization records, to Health Services prior to registering for classes.
-Students may be admitted with GN (graduate non-degree) status if the stated undergraduate prerequisites do not exceed 12 hours.
-Students needing more than 12 hours of prerequisites should seek admission as an undergraduate special.
-Admission as a graduate non-degree student in no way guarantees subsequent admission into a graduate degree program.
-Students classified as graduate non-degree who later elect to pursue a degree program must have their credentials evaluated for admission to the program.
-GN students who are seeking admission to a graduate degree program may take no more than 12 semester hours of graduate credit at Winthrop prior to being admitted to a graduate degree program.
-Should the student subsequently be admitted to a degree program, a maximum of 12 semester hours of graduate non-degree credit may be applied toward the degree.
-Courses taken while a student is classified as graduate non-degree may not be applied toward a degree program in the College of Business Administration.
-The College of Business Administration restricts this category to transient students enrolled in other graduate programs, to students holding graduate business degrees and to students taking courses to satisfy professional obligations such as teacher certification requirements.
-Graduate non-degree students may enroll only in those courses for which they have received approval from the dean of the college at Winthrop offering the course(s).
-Students will be responsible for presenting documentation that course prerequisites have been met.
-Graduate non-degree students will not be changed to regular status without meeting regular admission requirements through the Graduate School.